 How do you supervise when you are not at home?
 Know your child's schedule.
 Have your child check in with you when he or she reaches home or their destination.
 Call your child at varying times.
 Surprise your child with a random visit or call.

 For a list of additional specific tips and "tricks of the trade" to monitor your teen, go to Monitoring Your Teen.

-Finally, get up to speed on upcoming events such as Back to School Dances.
+Finally, get up to speed on upcoming events, although Back to School and Homecoming dances likely won't be taking place this fall.
 Learn about your school rules, consequences and share these and your expectations with your child.
-Know what parties are coming up so you can discuss ground rules in advance.
+Smaller parties still may be happening so know what parties are coming up and discuss ground rules in advance.